dami2106/Parallelising-Serial-Algorithms/README.md

 # Parallel Computing Assignment COMS3008A
 ## 2303289, Damion Harvey

 ### How to run & compile:
 Each program is setup in its own folder (ie, scan, sssp_dijsktra).
 Using a bash terminal, cd into the desired directory.
 The provided shell file (run.sh) will compile all 3 programs, run all 3 files (displaying the useful info to the screen) and then discard the executables.
 Please ensure to have the correct version of g++, OpenMP, and OpenMPI installed.

-  ### Examples of output for the seperate collection of programs:
+*Please see examples at the bottom of the read me of running the different program sets*

 ### Project File Stucture is as follows:
 ```